-Much urban economics literature simply assumed that economic activity takes place only in the 'central business district' of cities.
+Much urban economics literature simply assumed that economic activity could only go on the 'central business district' of cities.
 Endogenous modelling of productivity benefits of cities was developed by Henderson (1988), although initially with 'black-box' spillovers between firms.
 See Duranton and Puga (2005) for fuller development of these ideas.